 Recommended Dish: Chorizo baked eggs

 Who doesn’t love an authentic Italian pizza?
 Kaprica pays homage to its Italian roots with quality toppings and great simple pizzas.
-It’s no D.O.C, but the toppings are good enough for a return visit.
+It’s comparable to D.O.C, with one of our favourite pizza bases in Melbourne.
+It’s doughy, yet crispy and doesn’t require a lot of toppings – highlighting the quality of the base The toppings are tasty enough for repetitive visits, with plenty of happy students enjoying this top-notch pizza – that luckily is located so close to campus (short walk from the Law Building).
+Our go-to pizza is the Proscuitto pizza, with heavenly thin slices of salty prosciutto, parmesan and rocket.
 As the pizza nazis will proudly proclaim ‘ NO PINEAPPLE ON PIZZA, ONLY 4 INGREDIENTS!’
-The decor is rustic and charming and if pizza’s aren’t your fancy, a range of Italian mains are also on offer.
+The decor is rustic and charming and if pizza’s aren’t your fancy, you may also find some pastas and sweet treats.
+The tarts are pretty darn good too.

 Recommended Dish: Proscuitto Pizza- Tomato, proscuitto, rocket, parmesan + Strawberry & Ricotta Tart